LIVING WAGE FACT SHEET

 A. No. The Ordinance requirements apply to each contract.
 Since each is less than the $5,000 standard, the contracts are exempt from Living Wage requirements.

 Q. Who is responsible for monitoring and contract compliance?

-A. All eligible service contractors and City financial assistance recipients are required to post the required minimum City hourly wage and the phone number of the City's Affirmative Action Department.
+A. All eligible service contractors and City financial assistance recipients are required to post the required minimum City hourly wage and the phone number of the City's Affirmative Action Division.
 Complaints shall be directed to the contracting City agency.

 Q. What are the consequences for contractors that do not comply with the Living Wage Ordinance requirements?